 What documents do I need to submit to have the translation authenticated?

 - You should submit the original document together with the translation.
 Please note that during the authentication procedure the original document will be attached to the translation.
 In case you do not want the original (certificate, diploma, etc.) to be attached to the translation you are also required to send a copy of the document.
-Should you wish to have the copy authenticated as well, please mention it in your cover letter and include the corresponding sum in the money order.
+Should you wish to have the copy authenticated as well, please mention it in your cover letter and include the corresponding sum in your payment authorization.

 - Applicants should present a valid proof of ID (ID card, passport or drivers license) when attending the appointment.
 If the application is sent by post, a copy of proof of ID should be enclosed.

 - Should you wish to submit your application by post, please send a cover letter requesting diplomatic legalization, and including your contact details.